 There’s a reason we’re mentioning this pitfall first.
 Choosing the lowest-cost provider is the most common mistake any organization can make (not too surprising, as many making the move are doing so in an effort to save money).
 And while cost is always going to be a factor, organizations also need to consider performance, compliance, security, uptime, and a host of other factors.

-99.9 or “three nines,” in industry terms, means you can expect nearly nine hours of downtime per year.
-99.999, or “five nines,” means you’ll only experience about five minutes of downtime per year.
+99 or “two nines,” in industry terms, means you can expect over 3 days worth of downtime per year.
+99.99, or “four nines,” means you’ll only experience about 50 minutes of downtime per year.
 With the majority of enterprises estimating that downtime costs them between $300,000 and $400,000 per hour, those extra nines can really make a difference to your bottom line.

 - Thinking all clouds are created equal.

 “Move to the cloud!”
 It’s a battle cry for organizations looking to keep up with the over 65 percent of organizations that have already made the move.
 However, what some key decision-makers fail to realize is that these organizations aren’t just “in the cloud,” they’re utilizing one or several different clouds.

 Public, private, virtual private, hybrid...which path you take depends greatly on the needs of your organization, because as we’ve said before, one size does not fit all.
 In fact, today 85 percent of enterprises using cloud computing have adopted a multi-cloud strategy.

 For some organizations, diving into the cloud with both feet first is just fine—and with the right provider, it can be done without incident.
 But for others, dipping their toes into the cloud first may be the better option.
 After all, moving to the cloud marks a significant change in your infrastructure and your balance sheet.